cirruslabs/cirrus-ci-docs/docs/guide/linux.md

       script: ...
     ```

 Containers on Community Cluster can use maximum 8.0 CPUs and up to 32 GB of memory.
-Memory limit is tight to the amount
+Memory limit is tied to the amount
 of CPUs requested.
 For each CPU you can't get more than 4G of memory.

 Tasks using [Compute Credits](../pricing.md#compute-credits) has higher limits and can use up to 28.0 CPUs and 112G of memory respectively.